Note: Post updated in 2019.

 The Griv-Ex blade is 4 inches while the Kray-Ex handle is 4.5 inches.
 It’s impervious to water, lightweight, and under $17 right now.

 Think you can’t get a solid American knife for less than $20?
 Think again.
-The Case Caliber Lockback Folder is an excellent little knife that does its job and does it well.
-The drop point blade is stainless steel and the handle is camo Zytel (or black Zytel).
-It’s extremely lightweight—less than an ounce—and oozes class.
+The Case Mini Blackhorn is an excellent little knife that does its job and does it well.
+The drop point blade is stainless steel and the handle is made from black synthetic.
+It’s extremely lightweight—about an ounce—and oozes class.
 It’s the kind of knife you can give to anyone, from a lawyer to a rugged outdoorsman.

 5. Lansky Blade Medic